synacktiv/octoscan/README.md

 	--filter-run					Search for expression injection only in run shell scripts.
 	--ignore <pattern>				Regular expression matching to error messages you want to ignore.
 	--disable-rules <rules>				Disable specific rules.
-Split on "," --enable-rules <rules>				Enable specific rules, this with disable all other rules.
+Split on "," --enable-rules <rules>				Enable specific rules, this will disable all other rules.
 Split on "," --debug-rules					Enable debug rules.
 	--config-file <config>				Config file.